Day Two - CET (Central European Time, GMT+01:00)

 - Bibi Sattar Marques - Partner, Buenavista Equity Partners

 Patient engagement is evolving from a tokenistic "checklist" approach to a model that values patients as true partners in healthcare innovation.
 Medtech companies must recognize the importance of equitable patient involvement, including fair compensation for their time and expertise.
 By embracing patient-led initiatives and innovative communication formats, medtechs can drive meaningful collaboration and improve healthcare outcomes.
-Our panel of investors and operators discuss how patient engagement has shaped thier companies and investment thesis.
+This fireside chat explores how patient engagement can shape companies and their investment thesis.

 - Transitioning from checklist approaches to true patient partnerships in medtech innovation.